leytzher/nvim/README.md

 # Neovim configuration :rocket:

 This is my personal Neovim configuration.

-This is heavily based on Sami's configuration (https://github.com/SamiAlsubhi/nvim.git)
+It is heavily based on Sami's configuration (https://github.com/SamiAlsubhi/nvim.git)

 ### Requirements
 - Neovim > 0.5.0